Torkel-Aannestad/OMDB-api/README.md

 - to start the handlers returns the generated types directly, however, set up a mapping to a seperate application type if needed.
 FOr example in case you don't want include some columns.
 - With SQLC is not convenient to do build dynamic SLQ queries with go code such as sort column and sort direction.

+## Mailer

+- Mailtrap
+- MailTrap for sending transational emails.
+Easy free setup with no requiment for adding a domain.
+- go-mail for handling SMTP. https://pkg.go.dev/github.com/go-mail/mail

 ## Misc

 - IP based rate limiting with x/time/rate package